 Premises Liability Claims

-The term “premises liability” refers to a set of rules that require property owners in Texas to take certain measures that ensure their property is safe for visitors.
+A premises liability action is a form of “negligence” based on a premises defect theory.
+The term “premises liability” refers to a set of rules that require property owners in Texas to take certain measures that ensure their property is safe from unreasonable dangerous conditions.
 Anyone, such as a business, that invites others to its premises has certain obligations to the public.
-There are many types of premises liability claims, including swimming pool accidents, dog bites, slip and falls, amusement park accidents, and so on.
+There are many types of premises liability claims, including swimming pool accidents, dog bites, slip and falls, trip and falls, falling object incidents, amusement park accidents, and so on.

 In the case of a business, those are the individuals to whom the business hopes to sell its goods or services.
 The business must keep its premises reasonably safe from dangers.
-The business has a duty to take reasonable care to check for these potential dangers.
-The business must inspect the premises for dangerous risks that may exist, and should maintain procedures to mitigate risks that may be found to exist, either by warning consumers or correcting the danger at issue.
+The business must inspect the premises for dangerous risks that may exist, and should maintain procedures to mitigate risks that may be found to exist by warning consumers or correcting the danger at issue.

-To prevail on a premises liability claim in Texas, a claimant must establish the following 3 elements:
+To prevail on a premises liability claim in Texas, a claimant must establish the following three elements:

 1. A legal duty owed by the premises owner or occupier to the claimant;